hashgraph/hedera-forking/README.md

 import '@hashgraph/hardhat-forking-plugin';
 ```

-This will automatically replace the default Hardhat provider with the one dedicated to the Hedera network.
+This will automatically create a worker thread to intercept calls to fetch remote state.
 You can then proceed with writing your tests, and the plugin will allow you to query Hedera token data seamlessly.

 ### Configuration